Inspiring primary scientists

-Tomorrow's world looks at how to address this issue earlier – at primary school level.
-It reviews existing evidence and reports on a new survey of primary school teachers conducted specially for this report.
+In this report we look at how to address this issue earlier in the school system – at primary school – reviewing existing evidence and reporting on a new survey of primary school teachers conducted for this report.

 Unless science is exciting, interesting and challenging in primary school, the pipeline will clog long before secondary level.

 We need to tackle the challenges early on, otherwise anything else further down the line just becomes a sticking plaster.
 And this will require all of the different stakeholders to work together: businesses, universities, government and schools themselves.

 Teaching science at primary schools presents a specific set of challenges, including finding curriculum time, the level of priority given to science, the confidence of generalist primary teachers to teach science and a relative lack of professional development around the subject.
 Our survey shows that over half of teachers in England report science getting less important in the curriculum, and many schools setting aside too little time.
 The position elsewhere in the UK is more positive, but challenges remain.
 Given the importance of the subject, it is time for action – but this should not be driven by a return to testing.